Frequently asked questions

 Does UC approve online courses in the laboratory science (“d”) or visual and performing arts (“f”) subject areas?

 UC will not accept high school-level online courses in the visual and performing arts area.
-An online laboratory science course may be UC-approved if the online course includes a supervised, on-site, wet lab component that accounts for at least 20 percent of class time and is either CLRN-certified or the institution has conducted a self-assessment of the course against the iNACOL course standards.
+An online laboratory science course may be UC-approved if the online course includes a teacher-supervised, hands-on lab component that accounts for at least 20 percent of class time.

-Online course publishers offering online laboratory science courses without a standardized, on-site, wet lab component can submit their courses for "a-g" review and UC will provisionally approve the online laboratory science courses.
-Final "a-g" approval will be awarded per institution based on the on-site, wet laboratory activities the individual high school, district or program developed to supplement the online curriculum purchased or licensed from the publisher.
-Institutions will be prompted to include descriptions of the required labs when submitting their previously approved course submission to add the publisher's laboratory science course to their "a-g" course list.
+Online course publishers offering online laboratory science courses without a required, teacher-supervised, hands-on lab component can submit their courses for "a-g" review and UC will provisionally approve the online laboratory science courses.
+Final "a-g" approval will be awarded per institution based on the teacher-supervised, hands-on laboratory activities the individual high school, district or program developed to supplement the online curriculum purchased or licensed from the publisher.
+Institutions will be prompted to include descriptions of the required labs when submitting their new course submission to add the publisher's laboratory science course to their "a-g" course list.

 Given that online publishers have to resubmit their courses for ”a-g” review every three years, does my high school need to re-add those online courses every three years?

-No. It is the responsibility of the online course publisher to resubmit their courses to the California Learning Resource Network (CLRN), or conduct self-assessment of their courses against the iNACOL Standards for Quality Online Courses, and to resubmit the course to UC every three years.
-Purchased or licensed UC-approved online courses will remain on an “a-g” course list so long as the online courses continue to meet the requirements of the online course policy and/or until the high school or district manually removes an online course from its course list.
+No. It is the responsibility of the online course publisher to conduct self-assessments of their courses against the iNACOL Standards for Quality Online Courses, and to resubmit the course to UC every three years.
+Purchased or licensed "a-g" approved online courses will remain on an “a-g” course list so long as the online courses continue to meet the requirements of the online course policy and/or until the high school or district manually removes an online course from their course list.

 All high schools, districts and programs offering purchased or licensed online courses will be required every year to verify their institution meets the University’s expectations for online learning.

-Do teacher-created, non-commercial online courses offered only at the local high school or district need to undergo the new online course review process?
+Do teacher-created, home-grown online courses offered only at the local high school or district need to undergo the "a-g" online course review process?

 Yes.
-Beginning with the 2014-15 course submission cycle opening on February 1, 2014, non-online institutions that develop their own home-grown online courses will be required to adhere to the new online course review policy and procedures.
+Beginning with the 2014-15 course submission period, non-online institutions that develop their own home-grown online courses will be required to adhere to the "a-g" online course review policy and procedures.
 The non-online institution must conduct a self-assessment of the online course against the iNACOL Standards for Quality Online Courses before the online course is submitted to UC for “a-g” review.
-Certification by the California Learning Resource Network will not be required unless the home-grown online courses are open to students outside the local high school or district.

 Online courses are approved for a three-year term and a re-assessment of the course against the iNACOL course standards is required every three years before the course is resubmitted to UC for "a-g" review.
-Institutions will be notified via the Online Update website when a course’s “a-g” approval will expire.
+Institutions will be notified via the A-G CMP when a course’s “a-g” approval will expire.

 The local high school or district will also need to adhere to UC's institutional expectations for online learning.